Please note that this FAQ is directed at the general public. There is a separate mandatory mask FAQ that is more

-In the TBDHU area, it is mandatory that the general public wear a mask or other form of face covering in indoor spaces of a business or organization, including business vehicles, and when lined up or congregating outside of an establishment (unless exemptions apply).
+Across Ontario, it is mandatory that the general public and employees wear a mask or other form of face covering in indoor spaces of a business or organization, including business vehicles, and when lined up or congregating outside of an establishment (unless exemptions apply).

-This Frequently Asked Questions (FAQ) page is to help the public understand what is expected under the mandatory mask directive.
+This Frequently Asked Questions (FAQ) page is to help the public understand what is expected under the mandatory mask requirements.

 - Get a mask/face covering if you don’t already have one.
 Make one if you are able.

 - Review how to use and care for them properly.
 You can find information on making, wearing and caring for masks the Masks or Face Coverings page.

 - Make sure the masks fit properly.
 Masks or face coverings should cover your mouth, nose and chin.
 You may need to make adjustments so that they are worn effectively and don’t cause problems like slipping down, having gaps, and/or fogging glasses.

 - If you think you may have difficulty wearing a mask/face covering, we encourage you to try them out for a short period of time, or try other types of face coverings that may work better for you.